 Is it efficient?

-WattUp™ transmitters sense and communicate to authorized receiver devices via Bluetooth Low Energy (BLE) and only send power when needed, and requested by those devices.
+WattUp™ transmitters sense and communicate with authorized receiver devices via Bluetooth Low Energy (BLE) and only send power when needed, and requested by those devices.
 WattUp is software controlled, intelligently determining which devices receive power, when, and in what priority.
 If there are no authorized devices within range, the WattUp transmitter becomes idle and no power is wasted.

 Is it always on?